Chatham Islands: Education

 There are three schools on the Chathams, at Kaingaroa, Te One, and Pitt Island.
 Pitt Island and Kaingaroa Schools are staffed by sole charge principals, while Te One has three teachers and a principal.
 The schools cater for children from year 1 to 8.
 There is no secondary school.
 The majority of secondary school-aged students leave the island for boarding schools in mainland New Zealand.
 A small number remain on the island and obtain their secondary education by correspondence.
 There is no tertiary or university level institution on the islands.

+Unofficial flag

+The unofficial flag of the Chatham Islands is a blue field with a map of the island in the centre, the Te Whanga Lagoon depicted in white.
+Behind this device map is a depiction of the rising sun, an allusion to its local name Rēkohu, meaning 'rising sun'.
+The flag was designed in 1989 by Logan Alderson, a former New Zealand police officer.

+At the 2005 opening of a new marae on the islands (which included a rare visit by the Prime Minister), the Chathams flag was flown on a flagpole over the marae.